RobinBoers/geheimesite.nl/README.md

 HTML (a shit language).

-I also make heavy use of custom shortcodes, like \:shrug\:, which get replaced with their unicode equivalents by [`shortc`](https://git.dupunkto.org/meta/dotfiles/tree/bin/shortc).
+I also make heavy use of custom shortcodes, like \:shrug\:, which get replaced with their Unicode equivalents by [`shortc`](https://git.dupunkto.org/meta/dotfiles/tree/bin/shortc).

 ## Image compression